sd37/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-Please refer to solution.ipnyb code cell number 5-6 for this.
+Please refer to solution.ipynb code cell number 5-6 for this.
 Over there I have first undistorted the image and then performed the perspective transform.

 Apt visulizations have been generated.